ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 # Tutorial: Deploy a Watson NLP Model to KServe ModelMesh Serving
 [KServe ModelMesh Serving](https://github.com/kserve/modelmesh-serving) is a Kubernetes-based platform for real-time serving of ML/DL models, optimized for high volume/density use cases.
 Utilization of available system resources is maximized via intelligent management of in-memory model data across clusters of deployed Pods, based on usage of those models over time.
-Leveraging existing third-party model servers, a number of standard ML/DL model formats are supported out-of-the box with more to follow: TensorFlow, PyTorch ScriptModule, ONNX, scikit-learn, XGBoost, LightGBM, OpenVINO IR.
+Leveraging existing third-party model servers, a number of standard ML/DL model formats are supported out-of-the-box with more to follow: TensorFlow, PyTorch ScriptModule, ONNX, scikit-learn, XGBoost, LightGBM, OpenVINO IR.
 It can also be extended to support custom runtimes with arbitrary model formats, such as Watson NLP runtime.

 This tutorial will walk you through the steps to deploy Watson NLP models to a KServe ModelMesh Serving sandbox environment on [IBM Technology Zone](https://techzone.ibm.com/) (or TechZone in short).